phintegrator/folder_manager/README.md

 - **Create Folder:** Create a new folder at a specified path.
 - **List Files:** List all files in a specified folder.
 - **Count Files:** Count the number of files in a specified folder.
+- **List Files with Specific Extension**: List all files in a specified folder with a specific extension.
+- **Count Files with Specific Extension**: Count the number of files in a specified folder with a specific extension.
 - **Create File:** Create a new file with optional content.
 - **Delete File:** Delete a specified file.
 - **Delete Folder:** Delete a specified folder and all its contents.